 Episode #5 of the course “Most ambitious science projects”

-Prior to Juno reaching Jupiter’s orbit in 2016, the spacecraft, guided by the gas giant’s forceful gravity, will accelerate to more than 134,000 miles (~215,652 km) an hour, making it one of the speediest human-built machines ever constructed.
+Prior to Juno reaching Jupiter’s orbit in 2016, the spacecraft, guided by the gas giant’s forceful gravity, accelerated to more than 134,000 miles (~215,652 km) an hour, making it one of the speediest human-built machines ever constructed.

 Juno spans 66 feet (~20 m) in diameter and is 15 feet (~4.6 m) tall.
-Once in rotation, the machine will complete 33 revolutions around the planet and then crash directly into it.
+Once in rotation, the machine will complete 12 science orbits around the planet and then crash directly into it in June 2018.
 On its death mission, the craft will plow into Jupiter’s hydrogen atmosphere until it burns up, similar to a meteor.
 Juno cost nearly one billion dollars to build and costs 30 million dollars a year to maintain.
 There are hundreds of personnel charged with keeping Juno running.

 Uses for Science